Ways to Build Apps

 Programmatically, using MATLAB functions

 You can also code the layout and behavior of your app entirely using

-container for your UI using either the
+container for your UI by using either the

 figure function.
 Then, you add components to it

 programmatically.
 Each type of figure supports different components and

-see Develop Apps Programmatically.
+information, see Develop Apps Programmatically.